 We “have to reconcile two sets of instincts…there are some people who say they are irreconcilable and that it just can’t be done”.
 Politics is said to be the art of making the impossible, possible.
-But this week, we heard a political ruler speaking about going beneath the surface of society into the human heart and reconciling potentially irreconcilable instincts.
+But one political ruler has spoken about going beneath the surface of society into the human heart and reconciling potentially irreconcilable instincts.
 The wisdom of political tradition, he said, could provide “the best insights in how to manage the jostling sets of instincts in the human heart”.
 There are various created natural instincts such as: self-preservation, natural affection, fostering and preserving society and acknowledging and worshipping God.
 They ought not to compete with one another but the trouble is that they are warped by sin.
 So we have to contend with the instincts of sin in the heart which will never compromise.
 We pray for national leaders and long that they would seek a higher wisdom in their unenviable task.
 For what politician indeed would dream of declaring war on sin?

 The Christian knows all about irreconcilable instincts in the heart; desires that are opposed and contrary to one another.
 Regeneration sets up a conflict between grace and remaining sin.
 There are sinful desires that wage war against the soul (1 Peter 2:11) and they are deceitful in their operation (Ephesians 4:22).
 In the following updated extract in relation to Galatians 5:17, James Fergusson opens up this conflict further.
 He shows how Paul proves that following the instincts of the renewed part of their heart means keeping under the unrenewed part.